-1. Urges the Secretariat to continue and strengthen, subject to available financial resources, its efforts relating to nuclear, radiation, transport and waste safety, focusing particularly on mandatory activities and on technical areas and regions where the need for improvement is greatest;

-2. Requests the Director General to continue the current programme to assist Member States in improving their national infrastructures for nuclear installation, radiation, transport and waste safety, including their legislative and regulatory frameworks;

-3. Encourages Member States to continue requesting Agency safety review services and integrated regulatory review services, in order to improve regulatory effectiveness and to enhance nuclear, radiation, transport and waste safety continuously;

-4. Requests the Secretariat to continue to establish its safety priorities using an integrated assessment process, and to incorporate the insights of this process into all of its review services, taking into account the advice of the relevant standing bodies, including the Commission on Safety Standards (CSS) and the safety standards committees;

-5. Encourages the Secretariat and Member States, if they so desire, to make effective use of the Agency's technical cooperation resources for the further enhancement of safety;

-6. Acknowledges that safety measures and security measures have in common the aim of protecting human life and health and the environment, calls upon the Secretariat to enhance the coordination of its activities and guidance in the areas of nuclear safety and security, and encourages Member States to work actively to maintain an appropriate balance between them so as to ensure that safety is not compromised;

-7. Endorses the efforts of the International Nuclear Safety Group (INSAG), the CSS and the safety standards committees in promoting nuclear safety worldwide and looks forward to the publication of the forthcoming reports on the safety-security interface, on the enhancement of operational experience feedback and on the nuclear safety infrastructure needed for the safe utilization of nuclear installations;

-8. Recognizes the importance of an effective regulatory body as an essential element of national nuclear infrastructure, urges Member States to continue their efforts to increase regulatory effectiveness in the field of nuclear, radiation and transport safety and waste management, urges Member States embarking on new nuclear power programmes to take timely and proactive steps to establish and sustain a competent regulatory body with effective independence from other organizations and the necessary human and financial resources to fulfil its responsibilities, and to consider availing themselves of the Secretariat's recently established Integrated Regulatory Review Service (IRRS), commends France for having hosted the first full-scope IRRS mission, and notes with satisfaction the growing interest of Member States in the IRRS;
+- 1. Urges the Secretariat to continue and strengthen, subject to available financial resources, its efforts relating to nuclear, radiation, transport and waste safety, focusing particularly on mandatory activities and on technical areas and regions where the need for improvement is greatest; - 2.
+Requests the Director General to continue the current programme to assist Member States in improving their national infrastructures for nuclear installation, radiation, transport and waste safety, including their legislative and regulatory frameworks; - 3.
+Encourages Member States to continue requesting Agency safety review services and integrated regulatory review services, in order to improve regulatory effectiveness and to enhance nuclear, radiation, transport and waste safety continuously; - 4.
+Requests the Secretariat to continue to establish its safety priorities using an integrated assessment process, and to incorporate the insights of this process into all of its review services, taking into account the advice of the relevant standing bodies, including the Commission on Safety Standards (CSS) and the safety standards committees; - 5.
+Encourages the Secretariat and Member States, if they so desire, to make effective use of the Agency's technical cooperation resources for the further enhancement of safety; - 6.
+Acknowledges that safety measures and security measures have in common the aim of protecting human life and health and the environment, calls upon the Secretariat to enhance the coordination of its activities and guidance in the areas of nuclear safety and security, and encourages Member States to work actively to maintain an appropriate balance between them so as to ensure that safety is not compromised; - 7.
+Endorses the efforts of the International Nuclear Safety Group (INSAG), the CSS and the safety standards committees in promoting nuclear safety worldwide and looks forward to the publication of the forthcoming reports on the safety-security interface, on the enhancement of operational experience feedback and on the nuclear safety infrastructure needed for the safe utilization of nuclear installations; - 8.
+Recognizes the importance of an effective regulatory body as an essential element of national nuclear infrastructure, urges Member States to continue their efforts to increase regulatory effectiveness in the field of nuclear, radiation and transport safety and waste management, encourages Member States embarking on new nuclear power programmes to take timely and proactive steps to establish and sustain a competent regulatory body with effective independence and the necessary human and financial resources to fulfil its responsibilities, and to consider availing themselves of the Secretariat's recently established Integrated Regulatory Review Service (IRRS), commends France for having hosted the first full-scope IRRS mission, and notes the growing interest of Member States in the IRRS, noting also that Spain will host a workshop at the end of 2008 for the sharing of lessons learned from all IRRS missions carried out in 2007 and 2008; - 9.
+Welcomes the increasing development of safety networks (notably the Ibero-American Radiation Safety Network of the Ibero-American Forum of Regulators, the Asian Nuclear Safety

-9. Welcomes the increasing development of safety networks (notably the Ibero-American Radiation Safety Network of the Ibero-American Forum of Regulators, the Asian Nuclear Safety Network and the Radiation Safety Regulators Network), and encourages Member States to work with the Secretariat to support the further enhancement of the evolving web-based systems and networks for information exchange and co-operation in matters such as the implementation of nuclear safety-related conventions, cooperation on safety standards, the harmonization of safety approaches, the exchange of operational experience and the resolution of generic nuclear safety issues;
+Network and the Radiation Safety Regulators Network), and encourages Member States to work with the Secretariat to support the further enhancement of the evolving web-based systems and networks for information exchange and co-operation in matters such as the implementation of nuclear safety-related conventions, cooperation on safety standards, the harmonization of safety approaches, the exchange of operational experience and the resolution of generic nuclear safety issues;